Blog By Nikki Alvin-Smith

 Additionally, if you currently bed your horses on shavings or sawdust, you may want to stock up on wheat or oat straw for use as bedding as foaling out time approaches.

 The reason straw is often preferred over shavings is because it is less abrasive and unlikely to be pulled into the mare’s reproductive tract during the parturition process.
 However, if straw is used over rubber mats then the floor can become slippery so it is considered prudent to switch out to pine shavings once the birthing process is complete.

 The Klebsiella bacterium is most commonly found in oak not pine shavings, and regardless of whether straw or shavings are used, it is the cleanliness of the stall and the swift application of chlorhexidine to the navel of the foal after the umbilical cord has come away that offers the best way to avoid infection of the foal’s navel.

 The other factor to consider when bedding a mare and foal on straw post-parturition, is that the straw often hides a foal’s foot or leg when it lays down.
 As the mare cannot see the extremity, she may step on a foal by accident.

-In your barn design provide an empty stall space in a central location within the building so supplies are handy.
+In your horse breeding barn/farm layout provide an empty stall space in a central location within the building so supplies are handy.
 A wooden floor can provide a clean, dry and easy sweep surface to prevent moisture seeping up from the ground and contaminating the provisions.

 When choosing straw, it is best to stick to wheat straw if possible, as oat and barley straw can be ingested by the horse may cause choke.